tonic-team/synchronisation_scripts/README.md

 The scripts synchronize git repositories upon double click.
 While Unix users can choose between GIN-CLI and datalad based scripts, windows users should use datalad scripts.

+## Use

+Executable scripts should be in the main parent folder of the parent repository, the .scripts hidden folder should also be copied there.
+If you want to have both scripts available, you will need to combine the two .scritps folder.

 ## History

 This work was started at <https://gin.g-node.org/gin4RRI/gin-scripts/>, and then moved to GitHub (in order to get all work under the same team umbrella.)
 We first work on scripts using GIN-CLI, as the tonic template did not have submodules.